Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 optimisation

-Idle Amazon ElastiCache cache cluster nodes represent a good candidate to reduce your monthly AWS costs and avoid accumulating unnecessary usage charges.
+Idle Amazon ElastiCache cluster nodes represent a good candidate for reducing your monthly AWS costs.
+Regularly checking your ElastiCache cluster nodes for CPU utilization will help you to detect and remove any idle ElastiCache resources from your AWS account in order to avoid accumulating unnecessary charges.

 Audit

-Case A: To determine if you have any idle ElastiCache Memcached cluster nodes within your AWS account, perform the following:
+To identify any idle Amazon ElastiCache cluster nodes available within your AWS cloud account, perform the following operations:

 Using AWS Console